kmansoft/apache-http-android/README.md

 As a result, the library is self-contained and is more predictable at runtime on all Android versions, not just M.

-### Fixed Basic auth, broken in official release
+** Fixed Basic auth, broken in official release

-Was broken due to a typo (Apache Base64 -> Android Base64)
+Was brokenBasic auth, broken because of a typo when changing Apache Base64 -> Android Base64. kmansoft@1f748ecc3ef765deea97fa2d86aa4db8d40b0342.

-### Logging can now be routed through callbacks
+** Logging can now be routed through callbacks

 In the official release, Apache Commons logging has been replaced with direct calls to Android Log.*.